Cozy Peach Kitchen

 Close up of mac and cheese topped with toasted panko with a blue specked serving spoon.

-It's hard to beat good homemade mac and cheese, which is why it's one of my favorite things to make.
+It's hard to beat good homemade mac and cheese, which is why this white cheddar mac and cheese is one of my favorite recipes to make.

 My recipe for gouda mac and cheese is one of the most popular recipes on the blog, but I personally prefer the more subtle flavor of white cheddar found in this white cheddar mac and cheese.